 Once pre-processing of the Landsat OLI data was complete, further analysis was carried out to create a land cover classification for the LCNF; the results of which were two categories: forest and non-forest.
 Three separate hard classifications were undertaken using different methods in creating land cover maps for modeling.
 Maximum likelihood and Segmentation classifications were carried out using TerrSet software, and Monte Carlo Unmixing and subsequent hard classification was carried out using CLASlite software.
 Once all classifications were completed, 200 random samples were generated in a GIS and converted to a KML point file.
 These randomly generated points were then brought into Google Earth and verified as being either forest or non-forest.
 The resulting text file was used as ‘ground truth’ and brought back into a GIS and converted to a raster file where an accuracy assessment was performed with each hard classification.
-The object-based classification (Segmentation) resulted in the highest accuracy rate of 88% and was subsequently used in the running of habitat suitability models.
+The object-based classification (segmentation) resulted in the highest accuracy rate of 88% and was subsequently used in the running of habitat suitability models.
 Results from the accuracy assessment are found in figure 4 in the Appendices.

 We utilized three presence-only modeling software to construct a habitat suitability model for northern goshawk nesting habitat.
 We ran the Maximum Entropy (Maxent) and Mahalanobis Typicality models through TerrSet’s Habitat and Biodiversity Modeler application.
 Maxent is a widely used program that estimates the probability distribution of a species using a maximum entropy approach, where the expected value of each environmental variable matches the empirical average (Phillips et al., 2010).
 Mahalanobis Typicality expresses the likelihood that a set of environmental variables at a specific location is typical to the known location of the species, or that the species distribution is normal with respect to environmental gradients (Hernandez et al., 2008).
 The stand-alone program, BioMapper 4.0, was used for the third model.
-BioMapper is based off of Ecological Niche Factor Analysis (ENFA) which computes the environmental factors that most explain the ecological distribution of the species (Hirzel et al., 2002).
+BioMapper is based off of Ecological Niche Factor Analysis (ENFA), which computes the environmental factors that most explain the ecological distribution of the species (Hirzel et al., 2002).

 The following 8 environmental variables were input into each model: elevation (m), slope (percent), aspect (degrees), land cover (forest/non-forest), vegetation height (m), tree canopy cover class (percent cover), tree size class (DBH), and basal area (m2/hectare).
 The outputs of each individual model were combined to create a single, composite model with different levels of predictive power.